 It’s a staple seasoning in the majority of Asia and is used in various cuisines in East and Southeast Asian countries, especially in

 But anchovy sauce is also widely used.
 Isn’t anchovy fish, and aren’t they the same?
 Let’s look at the differences.

 Fish sauce became one of the most important ingredients to home cooks and chefs ever since it was recognized globally before the 20th century even began.

 And the reason for that is because it has the ability to impart a savory umami flavor to dishes.

+At the basic level, fish sauce and anchovy sauce are almost the same with only the curing processes having slight differences, but they are both fermented to get that umami flavor.
 You can safely substitute one for the other and get very similar results in a dish.